TobyCeballos/odin_docs/docs/transactions/purchase-invoices.md

    fetched you can change it if required.
 3. Enter the Quantity.
 4. You can add more items or if you are done, click on Save.
 5. Once finalized, click on Submit.
-Frappe Books will do the required ledger entries against the appropriate accounts.
+OdinPOS will do the required ledger entries against the appropriate accounts.

 This invoice is now in _“Submitted”_ state, it cannot be edited.
 The purchase